The Biden-Harris Administration Transition

 Cultural institutions are where creativity, ingenuity, learning, opportunity, discovery, truth and joy are generated, shared, and on display on a daily basis.
 Exporting that to our communities through partnerships is always our model and always overlooked.

-We Are Still In recognizes that only through bottom-up and top-down work, can climate action be effective and lasting.
+America is All In recognizes that only through bottom-up and top-down work, can climate action be effective and lasting.
 Cultural institutions are ready to help with the bottom-up approach through institutional practices and public engagement, and by partnering with the Administration to implement its top-down policies and initiatives.

 COP25: Madrid, Spain to COP26: Glasgow, Scotland